obones/openhab-binding-openmeteo/README.md

 | includeUSAqiOzone                 | Create a channel for US Air Quality Ozone Indicator (only for hourly forecast, default: false) |
 | includeUSAqiSulphurDioxide        | Create a channel for US Air Quality Sulphur Dioxide Indicator (only for hourly forecast, default: false) |
 | includeUSAqiCarbonMonoxide        | Create a channel for US Air Quality Carbon Monoxide Indicator (only for hourly forecast, default: false) |

+## Properties

+All things but the bridge offer a `last-updated` property that contains the last time the thing retrieved its values from the bridge.

+This is a string in ISO 8601 format, such as: 2024-07-03T14:17:37Z

 ## Channels